 - Different antibodies that attack specific pathogens: These are called Immunoglobulins.
-These antibodies also help to protect the digestive tract; also protecting against diarrhea.
+These antibodies also help to protect the digestive tract; also guarding against diarrhea.

-- Anti-inflammatories: Antioxidants, enzymes such as catalase, hormonmes such as cortisol, IgA and prostagladins.
+- Anti-inflammatories: Antioxidants, enzymes such as catalase, hormones such as cortisol, IgA, and prostaglandins.

 - Immunostimulants: These help the baby's immune system develop itself.
 It also helps clear out bacteria and waste products from the blood system.

-Breast milk contains PSTI (pancreatic secretory trypsin inhibitor).
+- Breast milk contains PSTI (pancreatic secretory trypsin inhibitor).
 This property protects and repairs a baby's intestines.
-Colostrum is especially important because it seals a newborn's intestinal walls against foreign substances and passage of viruses and bacteria.
+Colostrum is essential because it seals a newborn's intestinal walls against foreign substances and the passage of viruses and bacteria.

 - Human growth factor develops the baby's intestines, bones, and organs.